voxpupuli/puppet-icinga2/README.md

 is currently not supported.

 The IDO featues require an existing database and a user with permissions.
-To install database servers, create databases and manage user permissions we recommend the [puppetlabs/mysql] and [puppetlabs/puppetlabs-postgresql] modules.
+When using MySQL we recommend the [puppetlabs/mysql] Puppet module to install the database server, creat a database and manage user permissions.
+Here's an example how you create a MySQL database with the corresponding user with permissions by usng the [puppetlabs/mysql]
-Here's an example how you create a MySQL database with the corresponding user with permissions by usng the [puppetlabs/mysql] module:
+module:

 ``` puppet
 include icinga2